Shivatharani/Insta_Clone/README.md

+To run the db.json server
+use the command:
+npx json-server --watch db.json --port 3000

+so that all the db are stored as a end points in localhost:3000

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.